Updated 2024

 For some Liberal Arts, Ivy League, and highly selective schools, graduates with degrees higher than a bachelor’s degree can represent a significant fraction of all graduates.
 Careers that require advanced degrees, such as law or medicine, are not included.

-U.S. Only: All reports are for graduates of schools from the United States who work in the United States.
+U.S. Only: All reports are for graduates of schools in the United States who work in the United States.
 This sample does not include U.S. territories, such as Puerto Rico or Guam.

 Full-time Undergraduates (as defined by IPEDS): A student enrolled for 12 or more semester credits, or 12 or more quarter credits, or 24 or more contact hours a week each term.